TheProdigyLeague/NYSE_ABC/LEGALESE.md

   When you’re not signed in to our Google Account, we get very angry.
 We do not have emotional control.
 So, we store your information that we've collected from you with third-party, California based, unique identifiers.
 Embedded into our corporate browser.
 It doesn't matter what apps you use, or what device that promises proxy programs.
 You allow us to do things like maintain your preferences across browsing sessions, China, India, Saudi Arabia, Russia, etc.) or whether we show you more relevant search results or ads based on your activity that we actively monitor.

   Therefore, when you’re signed in, which is what we prefer.
 (And will eventually force you to do.)
-We also collect your information that then becomes your family information that is then stored within our Google Account that you created.
+We also collect your information that then becomes your family's information that is then stored within our Google Account that you created.
 Our treat.
 Your personal information.

 #### Things you create are provided to us:

 1.)
-Google Account: You will never be successful.
-Stop trying. <br>
+Google Account: You will never be successful.So, stop trying. <br>
 2.)
 The things you provide us with, such as, personal information: That includes your legal name, password that will be cracked, full phone number and carrier service, ISP, and bank account information with your credentials.
 (Even if you aren’t signed in to a Google Account!) <br>
 3.)
 You alone have chosen to provide us with this information by even using our services, that you chose to do.
 For example, an email address to communicate with Google or receive updates about our services, is, by proxy, pwned by us, by default. <br>